iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 5 reviews"/>
 </p>

+> It Keeps Everybody Ahware of The Virous<br> :date: __2021-07-19 00:02:15__

+> It worked fine until yesterday; Blue screen others mentioned.
+Will re install once you give a news worthy all clear, Til then.<br> :date: __2021-07-18 10:23:47__

+> I cant get into the website to tell you how I am feeling What can I do to get on it?<br> :date: __2021-07-18 04:25:11__

+> 😁 good staying up on the current SCIENCE. hard to believe there are still alott of people who have access to vaccinations, but CHOOSE not to get vaccinated.
+I guess you can lead a horse to water, but you can't force them to drink.
+Maybe a stay in the ICU on ventilator will have an effect.<br> :date: __2021-07-17 01:03:55__

+> I gave a 5 star rating because I believe this app is a very necessary source of protection.<br> :date: __2021-07-14 04:05:38__

+> I give it a great rating for vast amount of information it opens me to.
+I got my Vax notice as to availability through this.
+Good work.<br> :date: __2021-07-11 14:08:55__

 > Very helpful to see any trends developing with infections and/or vaccines.too many ads tho!<br> :date: __2021-07-07 11:22:48__

 > Awesome application that was released by the gov.. which is pretty dope on their par<br> :date: __2021-07-06 15:57:24__